joyzn02-pixel/AWS-Re-Start-Portfolio/README.md

 I am **Ntokozo Joy Nhlapo** — curious, driven, and building a future in cloud computing and cybersecurity from the ground up.

 My path into tech has not been linear, and I have come to see that as a strength.
-I started out in data capturing, moved through administration and executive support in the logistics industry, and somewhere along the way realised that technology was not just something I used — it was something I wanted to *build* and *protect*.
+I started out in data capturing, moved through administration and executive support in the logistics industry, and somewhere along the way realised that technology was not just something I used, it was something I wanted to *build* and *protect*.
 The **Praesignis AWS re/Start Programme** is where that realisation became action.

 What I bring to this field is not just technical knowledge.
 It is: